GhostQS/alphalend-supply/README.md

 ## Notes on supply and TVL

 - The `suix_getTotalSupply` RPC relies on a standard `TreasuryCap` object.
 Some bridged tokens (including TBTC on Sui) do not expose a queryable `TreasuryCap`, so on-chain `total_supply` returns an error and is marked as `unavailable`.
-In this case the app fetches global TBTC supply and price from CoinGecko as a fallback.
+In this case the app fetches global TBTC supply and price from Blockberry as a fallback.
 - "TVL" typically refers to value locked in DeFi protocols on Sui.
 Calculating TVL accurately requires aggregating balances from known protocol pool objects (e.g., Cetus/Turbos liquidity pools, lending markets), or using a third-party indexer (e.g., DeFiLlama).

 If you want, we can extend this CLI to:

-- Fetch TBTC price from a public API (e.g., CoinGecko) and compute market cap when total supply is available.
+- Fetch TBTC price from a public API (e.g., Blockberry) and compute market cap when total supply is available.
 - Compute Sui-specific TBTC TVL by summing TBTC balances in known protocol pools.
 - Add holder counts and circulating supply estimates via an indexer.